Anglo-Chinese School (Independent): Clubs, societies and performing arts

-The ACS(I) Debate Team has had members representing Singapore at the World Schools Debating Championships.
-ACS(I) emerged National Champions in 1998, 2005 and 2013 as well as 1st Runner-Up in 2004, 2006 and 2016 in the Singapore Secondary Schools Debating Championships.
-At the national championships for pre-university levels organised by the Singapore Ministry of Education, ACS(I) emerged champions in 2010 and 2018 as well as 1st Runner-Up in 2012, 2014 and 2019.
-In 2010, ACS(I) emerged champions in the Ministry of Finance Budget Debate for the Secondary School division and 1st Runner-Up for the Pre-University division.
+ACS (Independent) Debate Team members have represented Singapore at the World Schools Debating Championships, including in the Championship title win in 2015 and the 1st Runner-Up result in 2007.
+ACS(I) emerged National Champion in 1998, 2005 and 2013 as well as 1st Runner-Up in 2004, 2006 and 2016 at the Singapore Secondary Schools Debating Championships.
+At the national championships for pre-university levels organised by the Singapore Ministry of Education, ACS(I) emerged champion in 2010 and 2018 as well as 1st Runner-Up in 2012, 2014, 2019 and 2025.
+In the Ministry of Finance Budget Debate Challenge ACS(I) emerged Secondary School division Champion in 2010 and Pre-University division 1st Runner-Up in 2009 and 2010.

 The Symphonic Band won Gold with Honours awards in the 2005, 2007 and 2009 SYF competitions, being the only school besides Saint Patrick's School to have achieved this.
 It was ranked as one of the top three bands in all three years.
 The band also received a Gold in the 2011 competition.
 The Wind Ensemble received a Gold in its first year of participation in SYF in 2007, as well as a Bronze in 2009 and a Silver in 2011.
 In 2006, the band took part in the 17th Australian International Music Festival in Sydney, Australia, attaining a Gold Award.
 In the Singapore International Band Festival 2008, the band competed against professional bands in the open division and won the only Gold award, it also achieved second place in the Finals.
 In the SIBF competition for 2010, the band achieved Silver in the Open Category, while in 2012, the Symphonic Band was awarded a Gold in Division II and the Wind Ensemble was awarded Silver in Division I. In 2011, both the Symphonic Band and Wind Ensemble participated in the Senior Category at the Hong Kong Winter Band Festival, attaining Silver and Gold (2nd Placing) respectively.
 The Symphonic Band has also received Distinction Awards at the 2013 and 2015 Singapore Youth Festival Arts Presentation for Concert Bands.

 The Choir, established in the 1980s, has taken part in many international and local choral competitions and workshops.
 The Choir has achieved a Gold award in the 2009 SYF Central Judging, as well as a Gold award in the recent 2011 SYF Central Judging.
 The Choir also obtained a Gold award at the Genting International Choral Competition in 2007.
 The IB choir now performs as an a cappella society.